Essert-sous-Champvent: History

-The former municipality was part of the Yverdon District until it was dissolved on 31 August 2006, and Essert-sous-Champvent became part of the new district of Jura-Nord Vaudois.
+It was part of the Yverdon District until it was dissolved on 31 August 2006, and became part of the new district of Jura-Nord Vaudois.

-The former municipality is located in a small valley between Chamblon hill and the foothills of the Jura Mountains.
-The Brinaz river flows through the municipality.
+In February 2024, it became the scene of a hostage taking incident, in which an Iranian asylum-seeker was killed.

 Coat of arms

 The blazon of the municipal coat of arms is Paly of six Argent and Azure, two Stumps eradicated crossed in saltire Gules.